'The Office' star Ewen MacIntosh has died aged 50

 After graduating from the University of Edinburgh, one of MacIntosh’s first roles was in The Office, before going on to appear in other comedy shows including Little Britain and Miranda.

-He would go on to work again with Gervais and co-writer Stephen Merchant on Life’s Too Short, and recently appeared on Gervais’ Netflix comedy-drama After Life.
+He would go on to work again with Gervais and Merchant on Life’s Too Short, and recently appeared on Gervais’ Netflix comedy-drama After Life.

 He also had a small role on Yorgos Lanthimos’ cult 2015 film The Lobster, and appeared in the music video for Wolf Alice‘s 2015 single ‘Giant Peach’, which you can watch below.